 Multi-Factor Authentication is a great way of helping protect your user accounts from being compromised.
 In doing so, it ensures that business-critical data doesn’t end up in the wrong hands.

-Readily available on Vacancy Filler’s Applicant Tracking System, it’s simple and user-friendly to set up.
+Readily available on HireRoad’s Applicant Tracking System, it’s simple and user-friendly to set up.
 In addition, it’s configurable to suit your pre-agreed levels of authentication required across all users who access the system.

 If you’re not immediately familiar with the term Multi-Factor Authentication you will be familiar with what Multi-Factor Authentication is.
 You’re almost certain to have used it on many occasions in your personal and professional life.